Maia-Cochran/chefYeezy/README.md

 - [Maia Cochran](https://github.com/Maia-Cochran) | [LinkedIn](https://www.linkedin.com/in/maiaecochran/)

 ## Deployed Page
-You can view the deployed webpage [here]()!
+You can view the deployed webpage [here](https://chef-yeezy-app.vercel.app/)!

 ## Illustrations
 [PHOTOS AND DEMO VIDEO TBD]

 ## Future Additions and Improvements
 - Generate custom phrases to translate into chef’s speak
-- Star my favorite quotes and categorize by favorites
+- Build audio-reader for the translated quote so user can hear it
 - List the date that the quote was generated

-## Project Spec
-Click [here](https://frontend.turing.edu/projects/module-3/showcase.html) for project specs, provided by [Turing School of Software and Design](https://turing.edu/).
+- Star my favorite quotes and categorize by date

 ## Set Up
 1. Start by going [here](https://github.com/Maia-Cochran/chef-yeezy).
 From here you will want to click on the green rectangular button titled 'Code'.
 This should open a drop down menu where you should see a link.
 To the left of the link there should be an icon with two over lapping squares.
 You can click the icon to copy the link.